-K-State First has a fund to support field trips and other out-of-class co-curricular events for students in the CAT Communities and First-Year Seminar courses.
+K-State First (KSF) has a fund to support field trips and other out-of-class co-curricular events for students in the CAT Communities and First-Year Seminar courses.

-Faculty members may request these funds by completing a short application that provides information about the event and its purpose, date, number of students involved and anticipated expenses.
-The kinds of expenses that may be covered include a motor pool vehicle, museum tickets or certain student research expenses.
+Faculty members may request these funds by completing a short application that provides information about the event and its purpose, date, number of students involved, and anticipated expenses.
+The kinds of expenses that may be covered include a motor pool vehicle, museum tickets, or certain student research expenses, for example.
 We will not be able to pay for food or items that might be borrowed without cost, such as video equipment available for checkout from iTAC.
-Application forms are available from Greg Eiselein (eiselei@k-state.edu), or they may be downloaded from the K-State Online Faculty page.
+Application forms are available from Greg Eiselein (eiselei@k-state.edu) and Emily Lehning (lehning@k-state.edu), or they may be downloaded from the KSF website, www.k-state.edu/first/.

 Each KSF event award will cover costs up to \$10 per student per section.
 Thus, a section of 22 students might receive as much as \$220 for an event.
 Event awards will be distributed until the fund is exhausted.
-For any monies that have not been allocated by Nov.
-1, a faculty member may apply once for a second award.
+For any monies that have not been allocated by November 1, a faculty member may apply once for a second award.